 Beauvillier lifts Islanders past Bruins 2-1 in shootout

+The New York Islanders needed some extra time to get their latest win and keep piling up the points.

-Anthony Beauvillier scored the deciding goal in the shootout and the New York Islanders beat the Boston Bruins 2-1 on Tuesday night for their sixth straight win.
+Anthony Beauvillier scored the deciding goal in a shootout and the Islanders beat the Boston Bruins 2-1 on Tuesday night for their sixth straight victory.

+The Islanders are 8-0-1 in their last nine for their longest point streak since a franchise-record 17-game stretch early last season.

+“In a shortened season you want to come away with points and we’ve found a way to do that last couple of weeks here,” said Brock Nelson, who scored in regulation.
+“Nice to get this one in a shootout and just a good feeling in the room.”

 Both teams had opportunities in the 3-on-3 overtime.
 Beauvillier had a chance on a 2-on-1 with 2:12 left in the extra period, but Halak made a sprawling save.
 The Bruins went down the other end and Marchand's shot hit the post and went out of play 20 seconds later.